tuck1s/3d-sudoku/README.md

 ## Rust

 In late 2024, ChatGPT helped me translate the code into Rust.
-However, this gave about a ~2.5x compared to pypy, probably because I was fighting against the borrow-checker and didn't apply the right optimizations.
+However, this gave about a ~2.5x compared to Python, probably because I was fighting against the borrow-checker and didn't apply the right optimizations.
 The Rust version still used hash-based sets rather than bitmasks.

 ## C++

 The problem space fits perfectly into bitmask operations, instead of hash-based sets.
 64 bits easily handles both 10 digits and 27 cubes.
 In late 2025, CoPilot (Claude Sonnet 4.5) helped translate the Python into C++ with this optimization.
+This gives a ~20x speedup.

 **Bitmasks (uint64_t)** - The key speedup over Python
 - Instead of Python sets, uses binary bits to track which numbers/cubes are used